Tman1351/Basic-API/README.md

 # Court-Sense-ai
-An AI that accurately predicts the outcome of basketball games.
+An AI that accurately predicts outcome, stats, and bets on the NBA.
+Premium lets you enable 'Sense' to watch your live game and give live feedback.